eromatiya/squareup/README.md

 ### Important Note

-+ Make sure that javascript is enabled!
++ Make sure that javascript is enabled in your browser!
+My first plan was to make a javascript-less and a minimal homepage with just a bunch of CSS.
+But after adding the clock that requires javascript, I can't stop myself from adding stuff<sup>(bloat)</sup>.
-+ Make sure to whitelist the startpage in `NoScript` and `Dark Mode Reader` extensions, if you have them installed and running.
++ Make sure to whitelist the startpage in `NoScript` and `Dark Mode Reader` extensions, if you have them installed/running.
 + Tested only on Firefox and Google Chrome.